deckhouse/virtualization/docs/USER_GUIDE.md

 - `AlwaysOn` - after creation the VM is always in a running state, even in case of its shutdown by OS means.
 In case of failures the VM operation is restored automatically.
 - `Manual` - after creation, the state of the VM is controlled manually by the user using commands or operations.
 - `AlwaysOff` - after creation the VM is always in the off state.
 There is no possibility to turn on the VM through commands/operations.

+How to select a VM startup policy in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Virtual Machines" section.
+- Select the desired VM from the list and click on its name.
+- On the "Configuration" tab, scroll down to the "Additional Settings" section.
+- Select the desired policy from the Startup Policy combo box.

 The state of the virtual machine can be controlled using the following methods: